liferay/liferay-docs/develop/reference/articles/06-themes/02-theme-components-and-workflow.markdown

 - **status:** lists the base theme/themelets that your theme extends.
 See the [gulp status tutorial](/develop/tutorials/-/knowledge_base/7-1/listing-your-themes-extensions) for more information.
-- **watch:** watches for changes to your theme’s files and automatically deploys them to the server when a change is made.
+- **watch:** watches for changes to your theme's files and automatically deploys them to the server when a change is made.
 See the [gulp watch tutorial](/develop/tutorials/-/knowledge_base/7-1/automatically-deploying-theme-changes) for more information.